ADGEfficiency/data-science-south/content/lessons/git.md

 ### Pushing a Branch to the GitHub Remote

-Currently we have our two branches locally -- we can push these branches up to our remote repository `lang:shell-session:origin` on GitHub:
+Currently we have our two branches locally -- we can push these branches up to our remote repository `origin` on GitHub:

 ```shell-session
 $ git push origin master